CD Los Yébenes San Bruno: History

 Founded in 1970, in its beginnings the club competed under the name of C.D.
-The Yebenes Aluche and at the end of the 80s joined the U.D.
+Los Yébenes Aluche and at the end of the 80s joined the U.D.
 San Bruno, adopting the current name since then.
+In 2001, the first team suffered relegation from the Regional Preferente, but remained in the category for the 2001–02 season after taking the place of the B-team, which had achieved promotion from Primera Regional.